AliceO2Group/Readout/doc/configurationParameters.md

 This document describes all the configuration parameters that can be set in readout.

-Some parameters control the behavior of readout as soon as it starts, and valid for the lifetime of the process.
+Some parameters control the behavior of readout as soon as it starts, and are valid for the lifetime of the process.
 (1)

 Other parameters (2) are set whenever the control state-machine receives the CONFIGURE command (or shortly after startup when running o2-readout-exe outside from the ECS workflow, typically from the command line) and until the RESET command.
 The corresponding parameters usually come from a local file or from a central reposity, as provided by the O2 system.